• Christmas Recipes

 Ingredient Notes and Substitutions

-Dough.
-I use the pizza dough from Sip and Feast but instead of splitting it into 4 doughs, I split it in two.
+• Dough.
+I use the pizza dough from Sip and Feast, but instead of splitting it into 4 doughs, I split it into two.
 You're going to want a pretty big pizza dough for 1 lb of sausage.
-When I lived in New York I would just buy the dough directly from a pizzeria, which was very convenient.
+When I lived in New York, I would just buy the dough directly from a pizzeria, which was very convenient.

 You can get your dough from anywhere.
 Trader Joe's sells doughs, but they're a little smaller, so keep that in mind.
 Usually, my dough is about 2 lbs.
 I think Trader Joe's sells a 1lb dough, so adjust accordingly.